mfreiholz/Qt-Advanced-Docking-System/doc/user-guide.md

 menu.
 For this special dock widget you should also disable all other features (movable, closable and floatable) to prevent closing and moving of this widget.
-If you use the `CDockManager::setCentralWidget` function like in the example code below, the you do not need to disable these features because this is done in the `setCentralWidget` function.
+If you use the `CDockManager::setCentralWidget` function like in the example code below, then you don't need to disable these features because this is done in the `setCentralWidget` function.

 ```c++